 When mediation is used in a litigated divorce, it usually occurs late in the litigation process as the case approaches a trial date.
 Therefore the attempt to use mediation at this stage is called Late Stage Mediation.
 The use of mediation at this stage may be due to the court mandate, or it may be due to the concern that one or both attorneys (or their clients) have about the weaknesses of their case.
 In fact, only about 5% of all divorce cases nationwide end-up in a court room trial.

 Regardless of the reasons for using Late Stage Mediation it does effectively reduce the number of cases that go to trial.
-However, it may not be the most efficient way to resolve divorce cases from a client’s perspective, because by the time to goes to mediation there may have been some waste in preparing for a trial that is likely not to occur (e.g., on depositions, motions, interrogatories, temporary hearings.)
+However, it may not be the most efficient way to resolve divorce cases from a client’s perspective, because by the time it goes to mediation there may have been some waste in preparing for a trial that is likely not to occur (e.g., wasted time and significant expenses on depositions, motions, interrogatories, temporary hearings.)

 Furthermore, once a trial date has been set for a litigated divorce, most clients’ tempers have flared and their thinking is clouded by anger and resentment towards their spouse and/or their spouse’s attorney.
 This often reduces the willingness of clients to make the compromises often necessary to reach a settlement.